raspberrypi/documentation/usage/camera/raspicam/timelapse.md

 ## Stitching images together

-Now you'll need to stitch the photos together in to a video.
+Now you'll need to stitch the photos together into a video.

 You can do this on the Pi using `mencoder` but the processing will be slow.
 You may prefer to transfer the image files to your desktop computer or laptop and processing the video there.